Noam M. Elcott

 Biography

-Noam M. Elcott writes, teaches, and advises students in the history of modern art and media in Europe and North America, with an emphasis on early 20th century art, photography, and film.
-His research and teaching combine close visual analysis with media archaeology and critical theory.
-He also writes and teaches on contemporary art.
+Noam M. Elcott writes, teaches, and advises students in the history of modern art and media in Europe and North America, with emphases on the early 20th century; media, especially photography, film, and recent developments in artificial intelligence; and law, especially intellectual property law.
+He is the recipient, among other awards, of the 2021 Columbia College Great Teacher Award.

 Elcott is an editor of the journal Grey Room which brings together scholarly and theoretical articles from the fields of architecture, art, media, and politics.
 He is a founding member of the Center for Comparative Media, which gathers scholars and doctoral students from diverse disciplines to map and interrogate our mediated world across expanses of time (history and archaeology), space (globalization), and across diverse media technologies and techniques.
-He is also the director (with Sarah H. Meister) of The August Sander Project (MoMA/Columbia), a five-year initiative exploring Sander's epic photo-portrait of German society People of the Twentieth Century.
-His articles have appeared in leading journals like Grey RoomOctober, and Aperture, as well as in many museum catalogues and scholarly volumes, including monographic essays on Anthony McCall, Stan Douglas, Vera Lutter, Walead Beshty, Jean Epstein, James Welling, the London Film-Makers' Co-op, and others.
-He has lectured widely in North America, Europe, and also in South America.
+He also directed (with Sarah H. Meister) of The August Sander Project (MoMA/Columbia), a five-year initiative exploring Sander's epic photo-portrait of German society People of the Twentieth Century.
+His articles have appeared in leading journals like Grey RoomOctober, and Aperture, as well as in many museum catalogues and scholarly volumes, including monographic essays on Anthony McCall, Stan Douglas, Vera Lutter, Walead Beshty, Jean Epstein, Kia LaBeija, James Welling, the London Film-Makers' Co-op, and others.

 Selected Publications